Pmtr is one of my many C projects. Back to the pmtr Github page.

 A job must have a name

-(used for logging only) and a cmd
+(used to improve log readability only) and a cmd

 -